 There are a couple of switches to make adjustments; I like that option.
 Sometimes there is just too much bass and attack, all you need to do is flip the switch and roll off 20db.

-This also comes withe spider shock mount for the microphone, this is great for reducing and odd bass or mic stand noise.
-You know, being so sensitive it will pick up every sounds.
+This also comes with spider shock mount for the microphone; this is great for reducing and odd bass or mic stand noise.
+You know, being so sensitive it will pick up every sound.

 This big guy is a truly a beast.
 With its 1″ diaphragm it makes it’s a great studio go-to mic.
 CAD is a great music company that has been producing great audio equipment for 80 years.
 This particular microphone is a great representation of that.